 - 1. Insert the Microsoft Windows NT 4.0 Server Setup Disk 1 into the 3.5" floppy drive and power on the system.
-Insert the Microsoft Windows NT 4.0 Server CD into CD-ROM drive while the system is booting. - System will automatically start the installation and will prompt you for Disk 2.
+Insert the Microsoft Windows NT 4.0 Server CD into CD-ROM drive after the system has started booting from the floppy drive. - System will automatically start the installation and will prompt you for Disk 2.
 Insert Disk 2 and hit <Enter> to continue.
 An initial Windows NT screen will appear recognizing one processor (regardless of what you actually have installed), the amount of memory present, and a multi-processing kernal.
 This is normal at this stage. - 3.
 After 3 to 5 minutes the "Welcome to Setup" screen will appear.
-Press <Enter> to continue. - 4.
-The next screen will ask you if you want to run or skip automatic detection of mass storage devices.
-Press <Enter> to allow NT to auto-detect mass storage devices. - 5.
-Insert Disk 3 when prompted and hit <Enter> to continue. - 6.
-The next screen will indicate setup has recognized the following mass storage devices.
+Press <Enter> to continue. - The next screen will ask you if you want to run or skip automatic detection of mass storage devices.
+Press <S to force NT to skip auto-detection of mass storage devices. - 5.
+This screen will prompt for specification of mass storage devices.
+Press $\leq S \geq$ to specify additional devices. - 6.
+By default Other (Requires disk from manufacturer) will be highlighted.
+Hit <Enter>. - Remove Disk 2 and insert theN440BX SCSI Drivers disk created at the beginning of this procedure and hit <Enter>. - Symbios Logic\ PCI (53c8XX) should be highlighted.
+Hit <Enter> to select and continue.
+You should see a message at the bottom of the screen that says "Loading Device Driver and then another screen stating that "Setup has recognized the following mass storage devices in your computer"